- Forensic analysis and reporting

 Aspects of project management that are primarily focused on understanding the causes of project issues and problems and/or developing and assessing the implication of issues or problems.

-Developing an 'expert' report typically used either to defend, or prosecute, a claim requires a very disciplined approach: It is a capital mistake to theorize before one has data.
+Forensic analysis is usually carried out by an independent expert who has been commissioned to prepare a report either for use by the organizations management, or more often for use in litigation.
+Developing an 'expert' report to defend, or prosecute, a claim requires a very disciplined approach: It is a capital mistake to theorize before one has data.
 Insensibly one begins to twist facts to suit theories, instead of theories to suit facts (Sir Arthur Conan Doyle).
 A good 'expert report' is based on researched and validated data, with the determined facts (supported by the data) clearly separated from expert opinion derived from the facts.
 After many years of practice, we are getting quite good at this.

 PP: Assessing Delay

 claims, linked to disruption and acceleration cost claims

 are common.
 This paper, based on the AACE® International

 Recommended Practice No. 29R-03 Forensic Schedule